AXErunners/axe-gitian/README.md

-## Configure the version of zcash you want to build and sign
+## Configure the version of axe you want to build and sign

-Set the value of the `AXE_VERSION` variable in `.env` to point to the zcash commit you want to create a signature for.
-Likely you want the name of a [git-tagged zcash version](https://github.com/axerunners/axe/tags), usually the most recent released version.
+Set the value of the `AXE_VERSION` variable in `.env` to point to the axe commit you want to create a signature for.
+Likely you want the name of a [git-tagged axe version](https://github.com/axerunners/axe/tags), usually the most recent released version.

 ## Provision a virtual machine